zeljkoobrenovic/sokrates-oss-landscape-analysis/README.md

 ### About

-This project provides a template you can use to analyze source code with [Sokrates](https://sokrates.dev) of all repositories in any GitHub organization.
+This project provides a template you can use to analyze, with [Sokrates](https://sokrates.dev), all source code of all repositories in any GitHub organization.

 ### The Concept